Meet our alumni from India

 Industry Partner: Cancrie Pvt Ltd

-This project is dedicated to revolutionising battery technology through the development of low-cost and sustainable electrode materials for the next generation of batteries.
-The focus includes creating novel carbon materials from sustainable bio-based sources for lithium-ion batteries (LIBs) to achieve heightened energy power storage capabilities.
-The project involves fabricating LIBs with specific cathode and conductive materials, optimising their performance through comprehensive testing and validation processes for both high-power and high-energy applications.
-Additionally, the project explores advanced manufacturing techniques to enhance production processes, aiming to lower battery costs, improve accessibility, and facilitate upscaling of battery production in the Indian market.
+This project was dedicated to revolutionising battery technology through the development of low-cost and sustainable electrode materials for the next generation of batteries.
+The focus included creating novel carbon materials from sustainable bio-based sources for lithium-ion batteries (LIBs) to achieve heightened energy power storage capabilities.
+The project involved fabricating LIBs with specific cathode and conductive materials, optimising their performance through comprehensive testing and validation processes for both high-power and high-energy applications.
+Additionally, the project explored advanced manufacturing techniques to enhance production processes, aiming to lower battery costs, improve accessibility, and facilitate upscaling of battery production in the Indian market.

 Critical Care Digital Twin - pathway towards affordable healthcare